ornl-sava/redis-row-stream/README.md

 # Send a stream of items to Redis

-This module will take in objects or strings as a [stream](http://nodejs.org/docs/latest/api/stream.html), and send it to redis for storage, with a key of some specified prefix, followed by some index, such as "prefix:0".
+This module will take in objects or strings as a [stream](http://nodejs.org/docs/latest/api/stream.html), and send it to [Redis](http://redis.io/) for storage, with a key of some specified prefix, followed by some index, such as "prefix:0".

 ## Install